ProjectSeptemberInc/freek/README.md

-## Freek, freer yet simple Free to combine your DSL seamlessly
+## Freek, a freaky simple Free to combine your DSL seamlessly

 ### Motivations